St Chad's Church, Shrewsbury

-St Chad's Church occupies a prominent position in Shrewsbury, the county town of Shropshire.
-The current church building was built in 1792, and with its distinctive round shape and high tower it is a well-known landmark in the town.
-It faces The Quarry area of parkland, which slopes down to the River Severn.
-The church is a Grade I listed building.
+The distinctive round shape and high tower of the new building is a well-known landmark in the town, near the Quarry area of parkland.
+The current building is a Grade I listed building.

 The motto of the church is "open doors, open hearts, and open minds".
 This indicates the aspiration of the church to be a welcoming church, involved in the community, and on a collective journey seeking after God.

-Charles Darwin was baptised in St Chad's church in 1809, and as a young boy attended the church with his mother Susannah.
+The naturalist Charles Darwin was baptised in St Chad's church in 1809, and as a young boy attended the church with his mother Susannah.

 In 2010, the church became a member of the Greater Churches Group.